Last updated: June 7, 2026

 Plan and exterior architectural features

-The school is one of the best-preserved Neoclassical schoolhouses of its era in Tennessee.
 The two-story portico has six Doric columns and an ornate entablature with an alternating diamond and bulls-eye motif; the pedimented parapet bears the carved inscription Richard Hardy Memorial School.
 Two main entrances have solid oak double doors with rectangular glass panels and the original globe lanterns.
 Twelve-light double casement and sash ribbon windows run the facade, with four Palladian windows along the second-floor central bay lighting the auditorium.
 Each wing has double corner pilasters.

 Portico, pediment, and entrances